 Do I need to see my regular dentist?

 Yes.
 It is very important to visit your dentist regularly both during treatment and now you are wearing retainers.
 It is important for them to check your teeth for decay.

-What do I do if I play contact sports?
+What should I do if I play contact sports?

-What do I do if my retainer breaks or I lose it?
+What should I do if my retainer breaks or I lose it?